 The goal is to give each and every submission the best possible chance to be registered or, if impossible, to discover it early enough in the process that the submitter does not have to wait for the Letter of Acceptances and Returns (LoAR) to know that there is an unsolvable problem.

-Good internal commenting also ultimately reduces the workload of the Laurel, Pelican and Wreath Sovereigns of Arms.
+Good internal commenting reduces the workload of the Person(s) making the decision in kingdom but also ultimately of the Pelican and Wreath Sovereigns of Arms.